noelwelsh/scalacheck-scala-days-berlin-2018/src/main/tut/integration.md

-# Intergation with Other Frameworks
+# Integration with Other Frameworks

 ## ScalaTest